Welcome to S. Meta Research Archives.

 This archive is not:

-The two tracks are independent.
+The two research tracks are independent.

 AAS / Structural Drift does not prove Retained-Demand claims.